coinspark/message-server/README.txt

 The recommended solution is as follows:

 * Create a new short domain name, e.g. msg.example.com, for your delivery server

 * Host it at the root of that domain's website or inside a /coinspark/ directory, e.g. http(s)://msg.example.com/ or http(s)://msg.example.com/coinspark/

-* If you are hosting multiple sites on one server, ensure the CoinSpark directory is the default for requests made to its IPv4 address, so that it can also be accessed, for example, via http(s)://12.34.56.78/ or http(s)://12.34.56.78/coinspark/
+* If you are hosting multiple sites on one server, ensure that this is the default for requests made to the server's IPv4 address, so that it can also be accessed, for example, via http(s)://12.34.56.78/ or http(s)://12.34.56.78/coinspark/

 This enables the address of your delivery server to take just a few bytes inside the